 Aside from consistency, it is important to maintain variety in your home workout plan to make sure you avoid plateaus.
 When we begin training in a certain way, our body is shocked and adapts to that stress by becoming stronger, faster, leaner, etc. On the contrary, when your body adapts to this new stimulus, we endure what is known as a plateau.
 This is essentially a period where the rate at which you were experiencing improvements in your physique, endurance and/or strength has decreased.

-The body tends to adapt to specific stimulus form exercise routines around six – eight weeks (2).
+The body tends to adapt to specific stimulus from exercise routines around six-eight weeks (2).
 This is a common place to see people stop their workout routine all together because the lack of results leads to them feeling discouraged.
 At this point, however, it’s important to stay focused and double down by making a change to your routine.

 Working the Same Muscles Differently